Dive 'Jardines De La Reina', the Last Untouched Sanctuary of the Caribbean

 Show Original (Français)

-Our first contact with Cuba and Havana went pretty well, we were picked up at the airport as planned.
-The trip in the collective taxi went well and we got in touch with local means of transport and road infrastructure ...
-The welcome at the hotel was very good as the rooms and bedding only downside breakfast and again just because I lacked a fresh juice ....
-The transfer bus was at the meeting point, I just hadn't figured out that it took 8 hours to reach our boarding destination….
-Arrival on board in the evening for the Mojito welcome !!
-At first glance, a spacious and organized boat for photographers, large tables at head height are available to allow the handling of the boxes and the loading of the headlights.
-Spaces are available to dry coveralls and other jerseys as well as individual boxes to store small equipment.
-Overall, the diving space is truly remarkable for the space and the layout.
-The cabins are spread over 3 levels, those that I had the opportunity to "visit" on the ground floor were rather decent size (8 to 10m2) plus a bathroom space (shower, sink and a real WC for a boat) and a functional air conditioning.
-The cabin layout allows the storage of clothes and bags for the living room (a chest is available in each cabin).
+Our first contact with Cuba and Havana went rather well.
+We were picked up at the airport as planned.
+The trip in the shared taxi went smoothly, and we got to know the local transportation and road infrastructure.
+The welcome at the hotel was very good, as were the rooms and bedding.
+The only downside was breakfast, and that was just because I was missing a fresh juice.
+The transfer bus was there; I just hadn't realized it would take 8 hours to reach our embarkation destination.
+Arriving on board in the evening for the Mojito welcome!
+At first glance, the boat is spacious and well-organized for photographer divers.
+Large tables at eye level are available for handling housings and loading lights.
+There are areas for drying wetsuits and other swimsuits, as well as individual crates for storing small equipment.
+Overall, the dive area is truly remarkable for its space and layout.
+The cabins are spread over three levels.
+The ones I had the opportunity to "visit" on the ground floor were quite a good size (8 to 10 m²) plus a bathroom (shower, sink, and a proper toilet for a boat) and functional air conditioning.
+The cabin layout allows for storage of clothes and bags for the stay (a locker is available in each cabin).
 The cabins adjacent to ours were equipped with small balconies.
-Also on the ground floor, large living room with giant screen, video equipment and available 110V charging location (only 110V…) 1st level: outdoor lounge and restaurant 30 places for meals.
-2nd level: sun-deck, 15 deckchairs available, a working Jacuzzi ..., a bar and armchairs for evenings with guests, an exceptional view ...
-The crew is very caring for everyone and at all times (hot towels after rinsing fresh water after returning from diving) From the point of view of the meals, we feasted (lobsters, local fish, local vegetables, rice… and fresh fruit systematically) with a special mention for breakfast after the first dive despite the lack of fresh juice… Distribution of guests: Russians, Americans, Japanese, Dutch, French.
-Another permanent and unwanted guest, THE MOSQUITO! even with the air conditioning, always active and very present ..
-(I am a mosquito magnet, repellents are necessary and I had them, but for the cabin, you need to have a bomb ...)
-Finally for the dives, We had 24 proposed dives, 23 were feasible we made 18 by choice, my partner and I considering the 4 th dive as being too much (the box is really too far) At no time did the staff ask us for proof of our qualifications (cards), the check dive was a masquerade, probably the most rotten site in the area… we were 5 customers, 2 3-star instructors, 2 dive master, 1 advanced ...
-The dives were organized in three groups and therefore 3 dive boats on 3 different sites, the Russians, the Americans and the others, so we were only 6 or 7 divers on the site a real luxury ...
-The following 17 sites were of very good quality and very diversified, shallow depths for the French… (20m on average) many sharks chasing the yellow bottle of the various staff masters.
-Flora and fauna of the Caribbean.
-Average temperature, 30 ° c.
-Lots of particles and therefore average visibility (the dive master lost us 2 times, it is true that for a guide, with a camera it is complicated to guide his group…).
-We really had the opportunity to make beautiful dives a little short no doubt but on average lasting an hour :) How to end an almost perfect week.
-When we got back to Havana, the bus was full, visiting places for tourists and therefore commissions for drivers and other staff members (this is the deal) Our stay in Havana was quite pleasant, the b & b was very good (unfortunately the hosts only spoke Cuban and I wish I had talked to them more).
-Unfortunately, we were out of step / on the premises and the various sites / museums that we would have liked to visit were closed or under construction… In conclusion, for the next time, it is necessary to plan in addition to the cruise a time to visit Cuba, the journey times to the pick up site for the cruise are very important. it can be interesting to plan two days of visit before the cruise with an appointment in Santa Clara then a return of 3 days by visiting the Atlantic coast…
+Still on the ground floor, there is a large lounge with a giant screen, video equipment, and a 110V charging station (110V only...).
+First level: outdoor lounge and 30-seat restaurant for meals.
+2nd level: sundeck, 15 deckchairs available, a working Jacuzzi, a bar and armchairs for evenings with guests, an exceptional view, and more.
+The crew takes great care of everyone at all times (hot towels after rinsing with fresh water upon returning from a dive).
+Meal-wise, we had a great time (lobster, local fish, local vegetables, rice, and fresh fruit every time), with a special mention for breakfast after the first dive despite the lack of fresh juice.
+Division of guests: Russians, Americans, Japanese, Dutch, and French.
+Another permanent and unwanted guest: THE MOSQUITO!
+Even with the air conditioning on, it's still active and very present...
+(I'm a mosquito magnet, repellent is necessary and I had some, but for the cabin, you need a can of spray...)
+Finally, for the dives, We had 24 dives offered, 23 of which were doable, we did 18 by choice, my buddy and I considering the 4th dive as possibly one too many (the chamber is really too far away).
+At no time did the staff ask us for proof of our qualifications (cards), the check dive was a farce, probably the worst site in the area... there were 5 of us, 2 3-star instructors, 2 dive masters, 1 advanced...
+The dives were organized into three groups and therefore 3 dive boats on 3 different sites: the Russians, the Americans, and the others.
+So there were only 6 or 7 of us on the site, a real luxury...
+The following 17 sites were of very good quality. and very diverse, shallow depths for French people...
+(20m on average) lots of sharks chasing the yellow tanks of the various staff masters.
+Caribbean flora and fauna.
+Average temperature, 30°C. Lots of particles and therefore average visibility (the dive master lost us twice, it's true that for a guide, with a camera, it's complicated to guide his group...).
+We really had the opportunity to do some beautiful dives, a little short, no doubt, but lasting an average of one hour :) How to end an almost perfect week.
+Our return to Havana, the bus was full, visiting tourist sites and therefore errands for the drivers and other staff members.
+(That's the deal) Our stay in Havana was quite pleasant, the B&B was very good (unfortunately the hosts only spoke Cuban and I regret not having chatted with them more).
+Unfortunately, we were out of sync with the locals, and the various sites/museums we would have liked to visit were closed or under construction.
+In conclusion, next time, you should plan time to visit Cuba in addition to the cruise.
+Travel time to the cruise pickup location is very long.
+It might be worth planning two days of sightseeing before the cruise, with a meeting in Santa Clara and then a three-day return trip visiting the Atlantic coast.

 Why We Love It